-Dutch government is preparing a new regulation that will increase the low VAT tariff from 6 to 9%.
-This regulation will probably come into effect on 1 January 2019.
+From 1 January 2019, the low VAT tariff is 9%.
 Does your business provide services or products within the low VAT tariff bracket?
-You can prepare for the change.
+Here is how you can deal with the change.

 On this page